 - While the meat is browning well take a cocotte/pan large enough to contan the meat, and start heating the butter, then add the vegetables of the marinade.

 - When the meat is browned on all the sides put it in the cocotte with the vegetables, add the wine from the marinade until it covers about half of the meat or a bit more, add the bay leaves and when it reaches the boil set the heat on low.
 Add also the salt and some ground black pepper.
-Let it simmer covered until the meat is very soft, indicatively 2 hours and half/3 hours, depending on the cut and the quality of the meat (in this case my flat iron was 880 grams and it took just a bit more than 2 hours and half).
+Let it simmer covered until the meat is very soft, indicatively 2 hours and half/3 hours, depending on the cut and the quality of the meat (in this case my flat iron was 880 grams and it took a bit less than 2 hours and half).
 Turn it every about 30 minutes.

 - After approximately the first 2 hours you can start to prepare the dough: sift the flour, add the eggs in the center and then mix the two together.
 When you have obtained a dough put it on your working table and work it energetically for about 10 minutes, until nicely smooth and strong.
 Then cover it with a plastic wrap and let it rest for about 30 minutes.